RNA-Seq Data Analysis With R

 |Sydney||Macquarie University||27th-29th November 2017||$495.00 (plus GST)|

 This workshop will run over 3 days and will be delivered using a mixture of lectures, hands-on practical sessions, and open discussions.
-A draft timetable will be announced shortly.
+View draft timetable here.

 Registration and Payment

 Places are strictly limited to 25 participants due to the practical component of this course.
 To manage the high demand, all workshop applicants are subject to a selection process and MUST complete the online application form to be considered for a place.
-Applicants must meet the requirements to be considered for this workshop.
-The application period closes 13th of October 2017.
-Successful applicants will be notified no later than the 6th of November 2017.
 The workshop fee of $495.00 (plus GST) covers course material, computer access, lunch, and refreshments.
 Payment can be made by cheque, EFT or credit card.

 Bioplatforms Australia Training